-We managed to find a moment in his ridiculously busy schedule to talk to him on the Braincare podcast.
-On this episode, he and Dan discuss what it’s like to live with a long-term mental disorder, as well as some of the coping mechanisms that work for him.
-They also talk about the best way to approach helping loved ones who are suffering with their mental health.
+This episode covers what it’s like to live with a long-term mental disorder, some coping mechanisms, and the best way to help loved ones who are suffering with their mental health.

 Get a free guide on taking better care of your brain

 Enter your email below to get 10 small habits to build into your everyday routine that are easy as well as weekly braincare tips.

 How to end mental illness, with Dr Daniel Amen